Mathématique: The Set of All You Don't Know

 “He hasn’t declared himself either way,” Volker replies.

 “And, to be clear, I don’t plan on doing so,” Imaginary Rush says.
-“I’m just an observer.
-The loophole being, of course, that observation itself can effect change.
-That’s the nature of reality, y’know.”
+“I’m just an observer.”

-“C’mere,” Telford says, dragging him toward the center of Times Square, which is definitely not the way they need to go.
-He leads Volker up the set of red steps, covered by tourists, until they’re all the way at the top.
-They lean against the back rail together, looking at the city’s giant glass walls of moving color.
+“C’mere.”
+Telford drags him toward the center of Times Square, which is definitely not where they need to go.
+He leads Volker up the set of red steps, covered by tourists, until they’re at the top.
+They lean against the back rail together, watching giant glass walls of moving color.

 It’s a goodbye.